Janhouse/4g-connect-linux/README.md

 not support these USB modems and there isn't much information on how to get it working.

-Basically it is really simple and you can probably do it without this script but I wanted some extra automation + quality monitoring.
+Basically it is really simple and you can probably do it without this script but I wanted some extra automation and quality monitoring.